Lafa0x9-Hackathon/lafa0x9/projects/company-overview.md

 In conclusion, Our Corporation's comprehensive overview encapsulates its journey of innovation, financial prowess, and commitment to responsible business practices.
 Regularly updated to ensure accuracy and relevance, this overview serves as a valuable resource for stakeholders, investors, and consumers alike, providing insight into the company's operations, financial stability, and ongoing contributions to the world of technology and beyond.

-Here is the Companies & Project Roadmap URL:
+Here is our companies & project Roadmap URL:
 -------
 https://docs.google.com/spreadsheets/d/1nwdeeM53RajkJ0IgpL5J7FxS0B9c2IvTAhHnfe_96-0/edit?usp=sharing